zohra1997/Java-Apps/README.md

 and Geotags.
 Arguments:

-- Tweet-text: Can not exceed 150 characters.
+&gt; Tweet-text: Can not exceed 150 characters.
-- latitude and longitude: Geo Locations.
+&gt; latitude and longitude: Geo Locations.
 </code></pre>
 <pre><code> To show a tweet: show  Tweet-Id